xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/roleplay-chatbot.md

 ## Generating a TaskGraph

 Now that we have a Config file, generating the graph is the easy part.
-All you need to do is run
+All you need to do is run the following command:

 `python create.py --config ./examples/roleplay.json --output-dir ./examples/roleplay`

- to create the TaskGraph!
-TaskGraphs is the graph that the bot traverses through, so it does not have to take time and update every time the user runs it.
-With the bot running on top of TaskGraphs, you would only need to re-generate the TaskGraph any time you update the graph!
+It will first enter into a *task planning* interactive panel where you can see the generated tasks this bot will handle and the following steps to complete the specific tasks.
+You can also modify the tasks and steps as needed.
+Once you are satisfied with result, you could press `s` to save the *task planning* file then it will further generate the final *TaskGraph* file.

+TaskGraph provides the graph that the bot will traverse through during the conversation.
+It provides a guideline for the conversation to make it more controllable and reliable.
+The details can be viewed at [here](../Taskgraph/Generation.md).

 ## Running the Bot

-With the TaskGraph in place, we can run the bot on the TaskGraph with
+With the TaskGraph in place, we can run the bot with the following command:

 `python run.py --input-dir ./examples/roleplay`

-With that in place, that should be all you need!
+It will initialize the service (e.g. NLU apis) you need to start the bot and you can start interacting with it!

 ---

 ## Sample Conversation
+Here is a sample conversation of the roleplay bot:
 ```
 > Bot: Greetings, foolish adventurer!
 I am the mighty red dragon, guardian of the secrets you seek.
 Turn back now, lest you join the countless knights who have perished before you.
 What brings you to my fiery domain in pursuit of the elusive holy grail?